Ormara: Population

 The population of city in 1981 was 8,265 but according to the 2023 Census of Pakistan, the population has risen to 16,573.
 In the Ormara tehsil 27,832 people lived in 2023.

+Proposed Upgrade District

+The Government of Balochistan proposed to plan Ormara District or Ormara-Pasni District for better governance and focused development areas of strategic coastal areas of Balochistan.
+In Proposal Ormara or Ormara-Pasni District will be consist of Ormara tehsil, Pasni tehsil of Gwadar District and Kund Malir proposed new tehsil with the areas of Kund Malir, Aghore, Koh e Sapt nearly area of Lasbela District.

 Transport

 Ormara has a port and fish harbour.
 The Jinnah Naval Base of the Pakistan Navy is located at Ormara.
 Ormara Airport (ORW) is a domestic airport with connections to the rest of Pakistan.
 The Makran Coastal Highway links Ormara with Karachi to the east and Gwadar to the west.